All planning checklists

 Book spa/beauty treatments (optional)

-The Varsity Hotel & Spa has excellent facilities, or explore mobile beauty services that can come to your accommodation.
+The Varsity Hotel & Spa has good facilities, or book a mobile therapist to come to your house.

 Easy·Medium impact